Assisting in the diagnosis of hereditary nephritis (Alport syndrome)

 1. Collect specimens according to the instructions in Renal Biopsy Procedure for Handling Tissue for Light Microscopy, Immunofluorescent Histology, and Electron Microscopy.

-2. If standard immunoglobulin and complement immunofluorescence has already been performed, submit the residual frozen tissue (must contain glomeruli) on dry ice.
+2. If standard immunoglobulin and complement immunofluorescence has already been performed, ship the residual frozen tissue (must contain glomeruli) on dry ice.

 1. Renal Biopsy Patient Information